 Finding the Best Treatment Approach

-The treatment your doctor recommends is based on several factors, including:
+The treatment your doctor recommends is based on several factors.
+Factors that may affect treatment include

 - Your ALL subtype